 For the Common Good: A New History of Higher Education in America.
-In Press: Cornell University Press, 2017.
+Ithaca: Cornell University Press, 2017.

-Patriotic Education: Realizing America in a Global Age, with Randall Curren.
-Forthcoming: University of Chicago Press, 2017.
+Patriotic Education in a Global Age, with Randall Curren.
+In press: University of Chicago Press, 2017.

 American Education, Democracy, and the Second World War.
 New York: Palgrave Macmillan, 2007.